OCA/account-invoicing/account_invoice_supplier_self_invoice/README.rst

 1. Go to 'Accounting/Invoicing > Settings > Vendor Bills > Self Billing'
    and define a new prefix for Self Billing Invoices
 2. Go to 'Accounting/Invoicing > Vendors > Vendors'
-3. Modify a Provider and click 'Set Self Invoice' inside the page 'Sales & Purchases'
+3. Modify a Provider and click 'Set Self Invoice' inside the page 'Invoicing'
 4. Go to 'Accounting/Invoicing > Vendors > Bills'
 5. Create an invoice for the provider and validate it
 6. You can send the invoice before validation to ensure the vendor